qmk/qmk_firmware/docs/getting_started_build_tools.md

 You will need to clone the repository to your Windows file system using the normal Git for Windows and **not** the WSL Git.
 So if you haven't installed Git before, [download](https://git-scm.com/download/win) and install it.
 Then [set it up](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup), it's important that you setup the e-mail and user name, especially if you are planning to contribute.

-Once Git is installed, open the Git bash command and change the directory to where you want to clone QMK, note that you have to use forward slashes, and that your c drive is accessed like this `/c/path/to/where/you/want/to/go`.
+Once Git is installed, open the Git Bash command and change the directory to where you want to clone QMK; note that you have to use forward slashes, and that your c drive is accessed like this `/c/path/to/where/you/want/to/go`.
 Then run `git clone --recurse-submodules https://github.com/qmk/qmk_firmware`, this will create a new folder `qmk_firmware` as a subfolder of the current one.

 ### Toolchain setup
 The Toolchain setup is done through the Windows Subsystem for Linux, and the process is fully automated.
 If you want to do everything manually, there are no other instructions than the scripts themselves, but you can always open issues and ask for more information.